 While nationalist troops fought the Japanese invasion, the CCP largely remained in Yan'an in northern China.

-In The Generalissimo: Chiang Kai-shek and the Struggle for Modern China (2008), U.S. historian Jay Taylor detailed the allied efforts between the nationalist troops led by Chiang and the U.S. troops during WWII in China, including the famous U.S. pilots group Flying Tigers–The American Volunteer Group of the Republic of China Air Force to help oppose the Japanese invasion of China.
+In “The Generalissimo: Chiang Kai-shek and the Struggle for Modern China” (2008), U.S. historian Jay Taylor detailed the allied efforts between the nationalist troops led by Chiang and the U.S. troops during World War II in China, including the famous U.S. pilot group the Flying Tigers.

-In Forgotten Ally: China’s War with Japan, 1937–1945 (2013), British historian Rana Mitter sheds light on the major battles that China fought against Japan, mostly by the nationalist troops, over the long eight years during WWII.
-It also highlighted the Chinese nationalist troops’ crucial role in fighting against Japanese troops in the jungle of Burma, alongside the British and the American troops, preventing Japan from moving westward in Southeast Asia and into South Asia.
+In “Forgotten Ally: China’s War with Japan, 1937–1945” (2013), British historian Rana Mitter sheds light on the major battles that China fought against Japan, mostly by the nationalist troops, during World War II.
+It also highlights the Chinese nationalist troops’ crucial role in fighting against Japanese troops in the jungle of Burma, alongside British and American troops, preventing Japan from moving westward in Southeast Asia and into South Asia.

 When the CCP arrived in Yan'an after the Long March, it had only 6,000 troops.
 In 1945, when the Japanese surrendered, the CCP’s army had grown to more than 900,000 regular soldiers, in addition to 2 million militia fighters, according to the “Nine Commentaries on the Communist Party,” published by The Epoch Times.

-“During the war, the CCP made a show of calling for resistance to the Japanese, but they only had local armies and guerrilla forces in camps away from the frontlines,” the “Nine Commentaries” said.
+“During the war, the CCP made a show of calling for resistance to the Japanese, but they only had local armies and guerrilla forces in camps away from the frontlines,” the “Nine Commentaries” states.
 “By marching through these northern provinces, it could claim to be ‘fighting the Japanese’ and win people’s hearts.”

 In 1945, when the war with the Japanese came to an end, the civil war began to break out.

-Chiang had 39 “American-trained divisions, he had equipment, he had a high morale among his troops,” according to Sen. Joe McCarthy in “America’s Retreat From Liberty.”
+Chiang had 39 American-trained divisions, he had equipment, and he had “high morale among his troops,” according to Sen. Joe McCarthy in “America’s Retreat From Liberty.”
 However, George Marshall was posted to China from 1945 to 1947 as the U.S. special envoy to China and enforced a policy that disarmed the nationalist army and forced the ROC into a unified government with the communists, McCarthy said.

 “Marshall described one of his own acts as follows: ‘As Chief-of-Staff I armed 39 anti-Communist divisions.
 Now with a stroke of a pen I disarm them,’” he said of Marshall’s actions after the war.

-“[Japan] doesn’t have to say sorry, you had contributed towards China, Why?
-Because [if] Imperial Japan did not start the war of invasion, how could we communists have become mighty powerful?“ Mao said at the time. ”How could we stage the coup d’état?
+“[If] Imperial Japan did not start the war of invasion, how could we communists have become mighty powerful?“ Mao said at the time. ”How could we stage the coup d’état?
 How could we defeat Chiang Kai Shek?
 How are we going to pay back you guys?
 No, we do not want your war reparations!”

-Renowned Chinese historian Xin Haonian concluded in a speech at a forum in Texas about China’s war of resistance against Japanese invasion that “the CCP did not fight against the Japanese, falsely claimed it fought against the Japanese, and even collaborated with the enemy and sold out the country.”
+Renowned Chinese historian Xin Haonian said in a speech at a forum in Texas about China’s war of resistance against Japanese invasion that “the CCP did not fight against the Japanese, falsely claimed it fought against the Japanese, and even collaborated with the enemy and sold out the country.”

 However, for decades, “it has not only continued to slander the other party [the nationalists] that consistently fought against the Japanese and led the war of resistance as a party that did not fight against the Japanese, but also continued to portray itself as ‘the hero who led the entire nation to fight against the Japanese and achieve final victory.’”